Thanjavur

 Samarth Ramadas and Thanjavur

-Ramdas's organisation had spread to South with Maratha rule having been established with Thanjavur as capital.
+Ramdas's organisation had spread to the South with Maratha rule having been established with Thanjavur as capital.
 Samarth on his holy pilgrimage to Rameswaram had established three major centers in and around Thanjavur to propagate Sri Rama bakthi.
 The first one was with Sri Bhikkji Bava [Shahapurkar] known as Bhimaraja Goswami as Mahant at Thanjavur.
-Second one with Sri Anantha Mouni as Mahant at Mannargudi, and third one with Sri Raghava Swami as Mahant at Koonur near Punnainallur Mariyamman koil.
+The second one is with Sri Anantha Mouni as Mahant at Mannargudi, and the third one is with Sri Raghava Swami as Mahant at Koonur near Punnainallur Mariyamman Koil.

 Mannargudi Samarth mutt

-Mannargudi is a town in Thiruvarur district and near Thanjavur.
-This place is known for the Rajagopalaswamy temple, a prominent Vaishnavite shrine.
-Sri Samarth Ramadas established his mutt at this place with Sri Anantha Mouni Swami as chief Mahanth.
-Lands were donated by Sri Venkoji king of Thanjavur for this establishment.
+Mannargudi is a town in Thiruvarur district, near Thanjavur.
+It is known for the Rajagopalaswamy temple, a prominent Vaishnavite shrine.
+Sri Samarth Ramadas established his mutt there, with Sri Anantha Mouni Swami as chief Mahanth .
+Sri Venkoji, king of Thanjavur, donated land for this establishment.

 Mannargudi mutt guru parampara

-Sri Sita Rama of Sri Ramaswamy Senthura Anjaneya temple, Mannargudi Sri Anantha Mouli Swami was propagating Sri Rama bakthi as per the tradition established by Samarth Ramadas with Mannargudi as headquarters.
-He had two disciples namely Sri Meru Swami and Sri Meghashyama Swami.
-Sri Meru Swami had two disciples namely Syamaraja Swami and Setu Swami.
-After Sri Anantha Mouli Swami’s mukthi in 1693 Sri Meru Swami took over as the chief Mahant.
+Sri Anantha Mouli Swami propagated Sri Rama bhakti as per the tradition established by Samarth Ramadas with Mannargudi as its headquarters.
+He had two disciples, Sri Meru Swami and Sri Meghashyama Swami.
+Sri Meru Swami had two disciples, Syamaraja Swami and Setu Swami.
+After Sri Anantha Mouli Swami’s mukthi in 1693, Sri Meru Swami took over as the chief Mahant.

-Sri Meru Swami’s dedication towards learning the philosophy of Sri Samarth from his guru Sri Anantha Mouli had made him one of the greatest to have expounded the work and philosophy of Sri Samarth.
-His contribution towards this and the literary work he had left behind for generations to come is a testimony for the greatness of his scholarliness.
+Sri Meru Swami’s dedication to learning the philosophy of Sri Samarth from his guru, Sri Anantha Mouli, made him one of the greatest to have expounded the work and philosophy of Sri Samarth.
+His contribution to this and the literary work he left behind for generations to come is a testimony to the greatness of his scholarliness.

-After him Sri Meghashyama Swami and then Sri Setu Swami had headed the Kendra of Mannargudi propagating Sri Rama Bhakthi.
-Even today the disciples of Sri Meru Swami are propagating of Sri Rama Bakthi as per the tradition established by Sri Samarth.
+After him, Sri Meghashyama Swami and then Sri Setu Swami headed the Kendra of Mannargudi propagating Sri Rama Bhakti.
+Even today the disciples of Sri Meru Swami are propagating Sri Rama Bakthi as per the tradition established by Sri Samarth.

 Mannargudi Samarth Ramadas kendra